Space Launch System

-To do this, the RS-25 uses a staged-combustion engine cycle that burns liquid hydrogen and liquid oxygen propellants at very high pressure.
+To do this, the RS-25 uses a staged-combustion engine cycle that combines liquid hydrogen and liquid oxygen propellants at a very high pressure to produce thrust.
 These engines operate in temperature extremes from minus 423 degrees Fahrenheit to 6,000 degrees Fahrenheit and at pressures exceeding 7,000 pounds per square inch.
 To fly SLS, the required power level for the RS-25 engines is 512,000 pounds vacuum thrust (109 percent of rated power level).
 Future evolutions will have even higher thrust capabilities.

-RL10 Engines: Aerojet Rocketdyne’s RL10 engine will power the upper stage of the SLS, providing the main propulsion once the rocket has reached outer space.
-One RL10 engine will be used on SLS when it makes its inaugural flight, Artemis I. On the second flight (Artemis II), the RL10 will provide the power to send the Orion spacecraft and astronauts on the first mission to the Moon with humans since 1972.
+RL10 Engines: Aerojet Rocketdyne’s RL10 engine powers the upper stage of the SLS, providing the main propulsion once the rocket has reached space.
+One RL10 engine was used on SLS when it made its inaugural flight on the Artemis I mission.
+On the second flight (Artemis II), the RL10 will provide the power to send the Orion spacecraft and astronauts on the first mission to the Moon with humans since 1972.
 As the SLS rocket evolves to even more powerful configurations, it will incorporate four RL10 engines on the Exploration Upper Stage.

 For over 50 years, the RL10 engine has been the nation’s premier upper-stage rocket engine.
 To date, more than 500 RL10 engines have launched hundreds of satellites to orbit and have sent spacecraft to every planet in our solar system.